Dariusz Michalczewski

-Amateur career
+Early life and amateur career

+He was born in 1968 in Gdańsk to father Bogusław Michalczewski, a radio technician working for the Polish State Railways and mother Maria, an accountant.
+In his youth, before turning to boxing, he initially practiced wrestling and football.

 Michalczewski came up through Poland's state-run sports program as a boy and had a successful amateur career.
 He achieved an amateur record of 139–11–2 (89 KO).
 Highlights of his amateur career include: